dougeby/IntuneDocs/InTuneDocs/DeployUse/microsoft-intune-policy-reference.md

 # Microsoft Intune policy reference

-Use the information in this topic to help you decide which Microsoft Intune policy you need to use to manage your devices.
+Use the information in this topic to help you decide which Microsoft Intune configuration policy you need to use to manage your devices.

 > [!TIP]
 > For more detailed information about how to use policies, see [Manage settings and features on your devices with Microsoft Intune Policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md).